gbordyugov/fpis/README.md

   - I cheated on the first part of Exercise 13.4 by looking into the companion booklet, but afterwards I implemented the first part of the Exercise from scratch myself.
-As a repentance, I've implemented Free from scratch, see fpis.chapter13.MyImplementation.
+As a repentance, I've implemented the whole Free from scratch, see fpis.chapter13.MyImplementation.

 For Chapter 7, I implemented an additional tracing of the fork depth,